U

 Staged Quality Checkpoints

-Phased production releases with QC checkpoints for stability and consistency.
+Phased production release with QC checkpoints improves stability and consistency.

 3